 Scale model of the "210," which will stand as high as a 21-story building.

 Antenna Division

-By R. D. Hall Manager-Antenna Division A PPROXIMATELY four years ago Rohr entered the antenna structures field as one part of a corporate diversification program.
+By R. D. Hall Manager-Antenna Division

+A PPROXIMATELY four years ago Rohr entered the antenna structures field as one part of a corporate diversification program.
 Our decision was based upon the firm belief that a genuine marriage of aircraft and steel technologies, both in the design and fabrication areas, would be beneficial to the product.

 Until that time, a majority of antenna structures had been built by steel fabricators and it had begun to appear that the requirements for accuracy were outstripping the "bridge-building" approach.
 To be sure, several aircraft firms had tried their hand at the antenna business but their efforts applied exclusively to aircraft technologies with little regard for the inherent structural steel aspects of the product.

 As the first step in our program, Rohr management recruited a team of experienced antenna engineers.
 This nucleus was supplemented with talent from the aircraft side of the house-particularly in the areas of aerodynamics, optical tooling, computer analysis and dynamics.
 Concurrently, we began to analyze our steel fabricating needs.
 Following analytically detailed studies, we decided to create our own steel fabricating capability.

 Our aim was to become competitive with the steel companies by installing a facility specifically designed for the production of antennas.
 Additionally, an in-house steel capability would allow us to infuse the results of our R & D efforts, our knowledge of optical tooling, our advanced metal forming techniques, and our welding technology into the project-while at the same time applying a quality level higher than most steel companies regularly attain.

 We have come a long way in the past four years.
 Initially, our small group was sustained with a single contract for a 60-foot diameter aluminum bonded reflector.
 During this period we studied new fabrication techniques for welded rather than bolted structures; developed coating systems to replace the traditional galvanized finish of steel antennas; designed, developed and tested high accuracy surface panels; developed computer programs to streamline our engineering effort; and adapted proven optical tooling methods to the needs of field aligning antenna axes within seconds of arc and setting thousands of square feet of antenna surface to within a few thousandths of an inch of the true curve.

-Within a year we had obtained contracts for six 85-foot diameter precision antennas and a 30-foot diameter Az-El.
+Within a year we had obtained

+contracts for six 85-foot diameter precision antennas and a 30-foot diameter Az-El.

 We consider ourselves antenna structures experts.
 We do not design or produce the radio frequency or electronic equipment generally associated with the term "antenna."
 Our contribution is the steel and aluminum structure.
 The Antenna Division is organized along extremely flexible lines, in that we will design, fabricate, or erect, either separately or as a package.
 We perform a number of engineering studies for the systems primes in the antenna business and for numerous government agencies.
 Due to the interdependence between a large steerable antenna structure and its drive and servo system, Rohr stands ready today to accept full responsibility for these elements of the system.
-Our engineering staff includes experts in both of these fields and as a service to our customers we are prepared to furnish all antenna hardware including reflectors, mounts, drives, servo systems and foundations.
-The division takes pride in being ready to design and build any space frame structure required by the communications industry.
-To date these have included: precision steerable antennas used to track, communicate and command space probes; tropospheric scatter antennas used for communications between ground stations; microwave antennas and horns used for "lineof-sight" transmissions; radar antennas, both ground mounted and shipboard; steerable antennas for satellite communications; and finally, equatorially mounted radio telescopes for radio astronomy.
-A few highlights of our more interesting antennas are given below: A 15 foot millimeter wave telescope was installed about a year and a half ago at the Aerospace Corporation in El Segundo, California.
-We are convinced that this is the most accurate antenna ever purchased.
-The surface was machined to an accuracy of .0018 inch rms and the antenna has a proven pointing accuracy of 7 seconds of arc rms.
-For comparison - a dime subtends an angle of one second at a distance of four miles.
-Three thirty-foot tracking antennas have been built for the Jet Propulsion Laboratory-one used for measurements on Venus and the other two in conjunction with NASA's Apollo program.
-We currently have in production a 36-foot diameter millimeter wave telescope which will be installed at Kitt Peak, Arizona, for the National Radio Astronomy Observatory.
-It will have surface accuracies comparable to the 15-foot telescope and even more accurate pointing capabilities.
-To manufacture this reflector to such exacting tolerances, we designed and installed the largest and most precise radial arm milling machine in the world.
-One of our 85-foot antennas in California received the television signals of the Japanese Olympics which were relayed by the Syncom Satellite.

-Precision 85-foot steerable antenna built by Rohr for NASA and installed at Rosman, North Carolina.
-A 30-foot diameter Az El antenna constructed by Rohr and erected at the Goldstone Deep Space Station.
+Our engineering staff includes experts in both of these fields and as a service to our customers we are prepared to furnish all antenna hardware including reflectors, mounts, drives, servo systems and

 Microwave relay (horn) antennas being shipped from the Chula Vista plant.
 Rohr builds these antennas under a contract from Western Electric Company.